arm/remoteproc-runtime/docs/CORELLIUM_USAGE.md

    ![setup corellium step 3](./images/setup_corellium3.png)
 5. Use the image provided [here](https://github.com/Arm-Debug/remoteproc-runtime/releases/download/assets/image.zip) and upload it to the custom image section
    ![setup corellium step 4](./images/setup_corellium4.png)
-6. You will have a functioning Virtual i.MX93 to try out Remoteproc runtime.
-You can go back to [USAGE.md's Containered Shim section](./USAGE.md#containerd-shim) or [Container Runtime section](./USAGE.md#container-runtime-️-wip) and try out the Remoteproc runtime.
+6. You will have a functioning Virtual i.MX93 to try out Remoteproc Runtime.
+You can go back to [USAGE.md's Containered Shim section](./USAGE.md#containerd-shim) or [Container Runtime section](./USAGE.md#container-runtime-️-wip) and try out the Remoteproc Runtime.